We’re a community of collaborators who are passionate about shifting and sharing power

 Joe Jackson (He/Him)

 My commitment to shifting power is deeply personal.
-I came up navigating systems as a young person, left high school before graduating, and made my way to university later in life as an adult learner.
-I studied Gender Studies with a focus on policy and Black Feminist Studies, but my deepest education comes from community, survival, activist spaces, and relationships with people who know what it means to build toward liberation in systems not designed for our flourishing.
-That education taught me how to turn theory into practice, and how to use academic frameworks in service of action, relationship, and real organizational change.
+I came up navigating systems as a young person, left high school before graduating, and found my way to university later in life as an adult learner.
+I studied Gender Studies with a focus on policy and Black Feminist Studies, but my deepest education comes from community, survival, activist spaces, and relationships with people who know what it means to build toward liberation inside systems not designed for our flourishing.
+That education taught me how to turn theory into practice and how to use academic frameworks in service of action, relationship, and real organizational change.

 All Things Kind,